silaspe/maths/docs/group_theory.md

 #### Something cool about the first few groups

-How does subtractor will work is I go over every group that is isomorphic to the corresponding group of the chapter, and I give each element a name, and figure out how that group should work.
+How does subchapter will work is I go over every group that is isomorphic to the corresponding group of the chapter, and I give each element a name, and figure out how that group should work.
 This should give me what I wanted from group theory when I started studying it.

 And when I refer to "This group", what I really mean is "This group considered up to isomorphism"